yeungegs/holberton-system_engineering-devops/0x14-postmortem/social_media_appeal_incident_report.md

 ### Level of incident escalation

-- August 8, 2017 - Elaine messaged #all_hippokampoiers channel on slack asking them to retweet and like her original tweet
+- August 8, 2017 - Elaine messaged #all_hippokampoiers channel on slack asking them to retweet and/or like her original tweet.
+  - August 25, 2017 - The #all_hippokampoiers channel has 130 users.
+  - Six users retweeted the link while 14 users liked it.

 ### Incident resolution